awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_psoc64.md

 ## Getting started<a name="getting_started_cypress_psoc64_first"></a>

-Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and FreeRTOS to connect your device to the AWS Cloud\.
 For instructions, see [First steps](freertos-prereqs.md)\.
 After you complete the prerequisites, you will have a FreeRTOS package with AWS IoT Core credentials\.

 **Note**
-In this tutorial, the path to the FreeRTOS download directory is referred to as *freertos*\.
+In this tutorial, the path to the FreeRTOS download directory you created in the "First steps" section is referred to as *freertos*\.

 ## Setting up the development environment<a name="getting_started_cypress_psoc64_setup"></a>

-FreeRTOS works with either a Cmake or make build flow\.
-You can use ModusToolbox for your make build flow\.
+FreeRTOS works with either a CMake or Make build flow\.
+You can use ModusToolbox for your Make build flow\.
 You can use the Eclipse IDE delivered with ModusToolbox or a partner IDE such as IAR EW\-Arm, Arm MDK, or Microsoft Visual Studio Code\.
-The Eclipse IDE is compatible with the Windows, MacOS, and Linux operating systems\.
+The Eclipse IDE is compatible with the Windows, macOS, and Linux operating systems\.

 Before you begin, download and install the latest [ModusToolbox software](https://www.cypress.com/products/modustoolbox-software-environment)\.
 For more information, see the [ModusToolbox Installation Guide](https://www.cypress.com/ModusToolboxInstallGuide)\.

-You can also use CMake to generate project build files from FreeRTOS application source code, build the project using your preferred build tool, and then program the kit using OpenOCD\.
-If you prefer to use a GUI tool for programming, download and install Cypress Programmer from the [Cypress Programming Solutions](https://www.cypress.com/products/psoc-programming-solutions) website\.
+Use CMake to generate project build files from FreeRTOS application source code, build the project using your preferred build tool, and then program the kit using OpenOCD\.
+If you prefer to use a GUI tool for programming with the CMake flow, download and install Cypress Programmer from the [Cypress Programming Solutions](https://www.cypress.com/products/psoc-programming-solutions) website\.
 For more information, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.

 ## Setting up your hardware<a name="getting_started_cypress_psoc64_hardware"></a>